The N.W.A Legacy, Vol. 2

-The N.W.A Legacy, Vol. 2 is a compilation of tracks from original members of the iconic gangsta rap group N.W.A; Ice Cube, Eazy-E, Dr. Dre, MC Ren, and DJ Yella, as well as artists that were spawned by members of the group, such as Tha Dogg Pound, Bone Thugs-n-Harmony, and Tha Eastsidaz.
+The N.W.A Legacy, Vol. 2 is a compilation of tracks from original members of the American hip-hop group N.W.A; rappers Ice Cube, Eazy-E, Dr. Dre, MC Ren, and DJ Yella, as well as artists that were spawned by members of the group, such as Tha Dogg Pound, Bone Thugs-n-Harmony, and Tha Eastsidaz.
 Some other tracks are collaborations or songs by associates of the foursome, such as The D.O.C. and D.J.
 Quik.
 It is the second album in the series.
 Songs were originally from various labels, including Ruthless Records, Def Jam, Tommy Boy and Death Row Records.
 Mark Copeland executive produced the album.